 I’ve already outlined the reasons why trading Dany Heatley before Jason Spezza makes sense.

 While a Spezza trade would bring in some assets and cap flexibility, I think it’s the wrong play.
 Instead, I’d rather see the team approach Dany Heatley about waiving his NTC.
 I know, on the surface, the notion of trading the team’s best goal scorer might not be the smartest idea.
 Especially since I was criticizing the Senators lack of secondary scoring.
 However, unlike Spezza, you would net a better return because of Heatley’s name value and past production.
 A perfect trading partner could be LA because with Frolov’s impending FA status, they’ll need a winger to compliment Kopitar.
 If Ottawa could use Heatley and a defenseman to net a package including Oscar Moller6, a pick and a prospect, would you do it?
 What if I told you that the team could reallocate Heatley’s $7.5M salary on one or two players?
-What if I told you that the last time a player scored 50 goals and won a Stanley Cup in the same season was in the pre-lockout 1996 Colorado Avalanche team? ~ The 6th Sens
+What if I told you that the last time a player scored 50 goals and won a Stanley Cup in the same season was the 2000-01 Colorado Avalanche team? ~ The 6th Sens

 That being said, Dany Heatley’s entering into the second year of a 6-year $45M deal.
 He’s still young and he is still in the prime years of his career.
 It’s the ideal time to parlay him into assets since he still has a lot of value.
 Frankly, I think we’ve been blessed by the hockey gods.
 Imagine how one-dimensional and slow Heatley will be by the time his contract ends at the age of 35?7